ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 guaranteed in-order delivery.
 If in-order delivery of Ethernet frames is required, DATAGRAM capsules can be used.

-## 802.1Q VLAN tagging
+## IEEE 802.1Q VLAN tagging {#vlan-recommendations}

-While the protocol as described can proxy Ethernet frames with 802.1Q VLAN tags, it is RECOMMENDED that individual VLANs be proxied in separate connections, and VLAN tags be stripped and applied by the Ethernet proxying endpoints as needed.
+While the protocol as described can proxy Ethernet frames with IEEE 802.1Q VLAN tags, it is RECOMMENDED that individual VLANs be proxied in separate connections, and VLAN tags be stripped and applied by the Ethernet proxying endpoints as needed.

 # Security Considerations